Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to two complaints, completed on February 8, 2024 it was determined that Holland Center for Rehabilitation, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.
+Based on an Abbreviated Survey in response to a reportable incident, completed on December 11, 2025, it was determined that Holland Center for Rehabilitation, was not in compliance with the following Requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process

 Plan of Correction: